What to do during an outbreak

 • whether any machinery has been shared with other growers/farmers

-• details on access to the property
+• details of access to the property

-• the recent use of chemical(s) or calendar sprays
+• the recent use of chemicals or calendar sprays

 What to do at the site of an outbreak